In 2023, Bundaberg Writers’ Club will be meeting in the Rum City Silver Band hall, 89 Targo Street, opposite Dan Murphy’s, Bundaberg.

 Talk about lateral thinking.

 The Bundaberg Poets Society was formed by Bundaberg Writers’ Club members interested in bush poetry.
-The annual Bundy Muster conducted by the Bundaberg Poets Society was initiated by the Bundaberg Writers’ Club.

 Our Aim: To bring together a group of people who have a love of writing and, together, to foster and develop this art